scality/backbeat/docs/metrics.md

 in Redis are saved in intervals (default of 5 minutes) and are available up to an expiry time (default of 15 minutes).

-An object CRR entry produces a single key.
-An initial key is set when the CRR operation begins that stores the total size of the object to be replicated.
-Then, for each part of the object that completes replication, another key is set to reflect the total size of parts that have completed replication.
+An object CRR entry creates one key.
+An initial key is set when the CRR operation begins, storing the total size of the object to be replicated.
+Then, for each part of the object that is transferred to the destination, another key is set (or incremented) to reflect the number of bytes that have completed replication.
 The data points stored in Redis are saved in intervals (default of 5 minutes) and are available up to an expiry time (default of 24 hours).

+Throughput for object CRR entries are available up to an expiry time (default of 15 minutes).
+Object CRR throughput is the average bytes transferred per second within the latest 15 minutes.

 A `BackbeatServer` (default port 8900) and `BackbeatAPI` expose these metrics stored in Redis by querying based on the prepended Redis keys.
 Using these data